Conveniently located to serve San Diego and Chula Vista

-Tonsillitis is the inflammation of the tonsils located on both sides of the back of the throat.
-It is not contagious, but the infectious organisms that cause it can spread to other people.
+Tonsillitis is the inflammation of the tonsils on both sides of the back of the throat.
+It is not contagious, but the infectious organisms that cause it can spread to others.
 Seeking proper treatment for tonsillitis in San Diego is essential, especially when it doesn’t go away after taking medication.

 Symptoms of Tonsillitis